omelette-bio/cpu-sim/README.md

 POP register          // register = stack_summit (stack_summit is removed)
 PUSH register         // puts the register value on the stack (register value is not reset)

+// branch operations
+JUMP value            // add value to the program counter

 printf register       // explicit enough
 ```

+## how to use it

 the program has two options of launching: